 5: Cross-promotion – Use your existing outlets to market your app business.
 Do you already have a website or a blog?
 Do you have a physical brick and mortar business?
 Start placing marketing messages around these existing outlets.

 6: Partnership promotion – The idea of promotion from within is fantastic, but your real aim is to grow your audience.
 Why don’t you partner with another brand that sits within your industry and supports your product/service?
 You can market their product/service whilst they promote your.
 Perfect for both of you, costs nothing and increases your audience range.
+There are a ton of awesome software blogs and websites that can promote your app, for example.

 7: Competitions – Everyone loves the idea to get something for free, and what better way than to run a competition?
 Competitions will get your brand out into the public.
 Encourage social sharing of the competition, but don’t make it too cliché.